Toward Neural-Network-Guided Program Synthesis and Verification: Predicate Synthesis from Positive/Negative Examples

 \subsubsection{Learning Conjunctive Formulas.}

-As a warming-up, we have randomly generated a conjunctive formula \(\form(x,y)\) of the form \(A\land B\) where \(A\) and \(B\) are linear inequalities of the form \(a x+ b y + c>0\), and \(a\) and \(b\) are integers such that \(-4 \le a, b\le 4\) and \(-9\le c\le 9\) with \(ab\ne 0\).
-We set \(P = \set{(x,y)\in \Z^2 \cap ([-25,25]\times[-25,25]) \mid \models \form(x,y)}\) and \(N = \set{(x,y)\in \Z^2 \cap ([-25,25]\times[-25,25]) \mid \models \neg\form(x,y)}\) as the sets of positive and negative examples, respectively.\footnote{We have excluded out instances where \(A\) or \(B\) is subsumed by the other, and those where the set of positive or negative examples is too small.} The lefthand side of Figure~\ref{fig:data2d} plots positive examples for \(A\equiv -2x-y+4>0\) and \(B\equiv 3x-4y+5>0\).
+As a warming-up, we have randomly generated a conjunctive formula \(\form(x,y)\) of the form \(A\land B\) where \(A\) and \(B\) are linear inequalities of the form \(a x+ b y + c>0\), and \(a, b\) and \(c\) are integers such that \(-4 \le a, b\le 4\) and \(-9\le c\le 9\) with \(ab\ne 0\).
+We set \(P = \set{(x,y)\in \Z^2 \cap ([-25,25]\times[-25,25]) \mid \models \form(x,y)}\) and \(N = \set{(x,y)\in \Z^2 \cap ([-25,25]\times[-25,25]) \mid \models \neg\form(x,y)}\) as the sets of positive and negative examples, respectively (thus, \(|P\cup N| = 51\times 51 = 2601\)).\footnote{We have excluded out instances where \(A\) or \(B\) is subsumed by the other, and those where the set of positive or negative examples is too small.} The left-hand side of Figure~\ref{fig:data2d} plots positive examples for \(A\equiv -2x-y+4>0\) and \(B\equiv 3x-4y+5>0\).
 We have randomly generated 20 such formula instances, and ran our tool three times for each instance to check whether the tool could find qualifiers \(A\) and \(B\).
 In each run, the NN training was repeated either until the accuracy becomes 100\% and the loss becomes small enough, or until the number of training steps (the number of forward and backward propagations) reaches 30,000.
-If the accuracy does not reach 100\% within 30,000 steps, the tool retries the NN training from scratch, up to three times.
+If the accuracy does not reach 100\% within 30,000 steps or the loss does not become small enough (less than \(10^{-4}\)), the tool retries the NN training from scratch, up to three times.
+(Even if the accuracy does not reach 100\% after three retries, the tool proceeds to the next phase for qualifier discovery.)
 As the optimizer, we have used Adam~\cite{DBLP:journals/corr/KingmaB14} with the default setting of ocaml-torch (\(\beta_1=0.9\), \(\beta_2=0.999\), no weight decay), and the learning rate was \(0.001\).
 We did not use mini-batch training; all the training data were given at each training step.